adipascu/solid-motivation/README.md

 - Elegant and distraction-free design, focusing solely on the essence of time.
 - Built harnessing the capabilities of [Solid.JS](https://solidjs.com/).

+## Development and Build Instructions

+Before diving into the steps, ensure that you have `Node.js` and `pnpm` installed.
+We recommend using a node version manager to handle the Node.js version and `corepack` to ensure the correct `pnpm` version.

+### Setup

+1. **Node Version Management**:

+   If you aren't already using a node version manager, consider using [nvm](https://github.com/nvm-sh/nvm) (Node Version Manager) or [n](https://github.com/tj/n).
+This helps you manage and switch between multiple Node.js versions with ease.

+   Once you have a version manager installed, set the Node.js version for this project based on the `engines` field in the `package.json`.
+   Run `nvm use` or `n auto` .

+2. **Install Corepack (If not already installed)**:

+   Corepack provides a zero-runtime-dependency method to invoke package managers.
+It's bundled with Node.js, so if you have Node.js installed, you should be good to go.
+If you need to install or update it manually: `npm install -g corepack`

+3. **Setup PNPM via Corepack**:

+   Corepack will ensure you're using the right version of `pnpm` as defined in the project's configuration.
+Run `corepack enable`.

+### Dependency Installation

+Install the project dependencies: `pnpm install`

+### Building the Project

+- **For Development**, this will start the development server, which typically offers hot-reloading: `pnpm start`

+- **For Production**, this will create an optimized build of the project suitable for deployment: `pnpm build`

 ## Installation

 ### Chrome